A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Secondary-side HVAC work connected to landlord systems

-- Electrical feeder from riser to tenant panelboard
+- Electrical feeders from risers to tenant panelboards

 ■ C Work